 Cost

-Pre-college programs tend to vary in cost.
-Ranging from hundreds of dollars (mostly for online college programs) to 6,000 USD, these programs are not cheap.
-You need to consider if these costs are worth it as they most likely are subtracted from your college funds.
+Pre-college programs vary in cost.
+From hundreds of dollars (mostly for online college programs) to $6,000, these programs are not cheap!
+You and your parents will need to consider if these costs are worth it, especially when you consider that they will most likely be subtracted from your college funds.
 Talk with your parents and counselors about financial planning for college to determine if this is something you want to invest in.
 Depending on your family’s income, you may qualify for financial aid or scholarships.

 Location